 MIDI sound banks

-MIDI files contain events, but not sound.
-For example, a MIDI file could contain an event that tells a MIDI device to start playing a certain note at a certain time, but, with this information only, you would not know what sound that note will produce.
+MIDI files contain messages, but not sound.
+For example, a MIDI file could contain a message that tells a MIDI device to start playing a certain note at a certain time, but, with this information only, you would not know what sound that note will produce.
 Some other even before this one determined what instrument will be played on the same channel and somewhere else a sound bank was specified that contained the actual sounds of that instrument.

 In the current version of Orinj, MIDI files in the MIDI roll view play General MIDI sounds according to the default sound bank used by the default device on the operating system.
 That could be some DLS or SF2 file somewhere on your computer.
 You cannot use Orinj to change that sound bank or to choose a different MIDI device that may play sounds with a different sound bank.
 (You can do that in the loop building view, but that is a separate story).